cal-itp/data-infra/docs/analytics_tools/notebooks.md

 1. [Jupyter Notebook Best Practices](notebook-shortcuts)

 ## Using JupyterHub
-For Python users, we have deployed a cloud-based instance of JupyterHub to creating, using, and sharing notebooks easy.
+For Python users, we have deployed a cloud-based instance of JupyterHub to make creating, using, and sharing notebooks easy.

 This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to GitHub.